-(vii) This FRS aims to provide entities with succinct financial reporting requirements.
-The requirements in this FRS are based on the International Accounting Standards Board's (IASB) International Financial Reporting Standard for Small and Medium-sized Entities
+(vi) This FRS aims to provide entities with succinct financial reporting requirements.
+The requirements in this FRS are based on the International Accounting Standards Board's (IASB) International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs) issued in 2009.
+The IFRS for SMEs is intended to apply to the general purpose financial statements of, and other financial reporting by, entities that in many

 This FRS does not, however apply to the preparation of 'Companies Act accounts' of certain companies under company law in the Republic of Ireland.
-Please refer to Appendix VI for further details.